News

 Source: fortune.com

-The artificial intelligence boom has sparked a lot of excitement, but many companies are still waiting to see tangible results.
-According to Rob Thomas, Senior Vice President at IBM, the problem isn't the technology itself, but how businesses are implementing it.
-Many are stuck using AI for basic tasks, missing the chance to truly transform their operations.
+The artificial intelligence boom has sparked widespread excitement, but many companies are still waiting to see tangible results.
+According to Rob Thomas, Senior Vice President at IBM, the issue isn’t the technology itself but how businesses are integrating it.
+While AI is being used for basic tasks, its true potential remains untapped, as companies fail to transform their operations.

 Thomas draws a parallel to the introduction of electricity in factories.
-Simply swapping gas lamps for light bulbs offered some immediate benefits, but the real revolution happened when factories were redesigned around electric motors.
-Similarly, AI's potential won't be unlocked until companies fundamentally rethink their workflows.
-A recent McKinsey survey supports this, revealing that 80% of companies haven't seen a significant financial impact from their AI investments.
-This suggests current applications are merely scratching the surface.
+Simply replacing gas lamps with light bulbs offered immediate benefits, but the real transformation occurred when factories were redesigned around electric motors.
+Similarly, AI’s potential won’t be fully realized until companies fundamentally rethink their workflows.
+A recent McKinsey survey supports this, revealing that 80% of companies haven’t seen significant financial impacts from their AI investments, suggesting that current applications are merely scratching the surface.

 The Three Stages of AI Adoption